ThbltLmr/yt-term/ARTICLE.md

 - The Kitty graphics protocol determines how we can display images in our terminal.

 ## So what is the Kitty graphics protocol?
 The [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol) is a specification allowing client programs (like the one we are going to build) to display images using RBG, RGBA or PNG format inside a terminal emulator.
 While initially developed for [Kitty](https://sw.kovidgoyal.net/kitty/), it has been implemented in other terminals like Ghostty and WezTerm.
-All the client program has to do is send graphics escape codes to `STDOUT` with the right escape characters and encoding.
+All our program has to do is send graphics escape codes to `STDOUT` with the right escape characters and encoding.

 So what does that look like?
 The specification tells us that escape graphics code follow this pattern: